EmotiBit/EmotiBit_Docs/Getting_Started.md

 - Take a glance at the [EmotiBit FAQ](https://www.reddit.com/r/EmotiBit/comments/s6hv54/emotibit_frequently_asked_questions_faq/). *Great minds think alike!
 If you have a question, the FAQ page probably has an answer.*

 ## Unboxing
-Depending on your order, you will have received one of the following EmotiBit packages.
+Depending on your order, you will have received:

 ### EmotiBit